 JFS has established a 401(k)-retirement plan (Plan) covering all full-time and half-time employees.
 The Plan allows for employee contributions to the Plan up to the maximum amount allowed by the Internal Revenue Code if they wish beginning on their hire date.
-JFS made a 3% safe harbor contribution and a discretionary match for the year ended June 30, 2019.
-Employees are eligible to participate in JFS's contribution if they are 21 years of age and have completed 1 year of service and 975 hours of service during the Plan year.
-The Organization contributed \$363,776 to plan for the year ended June 30, 2019.
+JFS made a 3% safe harbor contribution and a discretionary match for the years ended June 30, 2020 and 2019.
+Employees are eligible to participate in JFS's contribution if they are 21 years of age and have completed one year of service and 975 hours of service during the Plan year.
+The Organization contributed \$417,846 and \$363,776 to plan for the years ended June 30, 2020 and 2019, respectively.